microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 - Go to `Service bindings`
 - Click on `Create service binding``
   - Give your binding a name, for example `cosmosdb-city`
-  - Select the Cosmos DB account and database we created, and keep the default `sql` API type
+  - Select the Cosmos DB account and database we created and keep the default `sql` API type
   - In the drop-down list, select the primary master key
   - Click on `Create` to create the database binding